NCBI-Codeathons/MASQ/README.md

 ### Analysis pipeline
 ![NCBIpipeline](https://github.com/NCBI-Codeathons/Meta_QC/blob/master/figures/NCBI_pipeline%20(1).png)
-This is the

 ![Random Forest](https://github.com/NCBI-Codeathons/Meta_QC/blob/master/figures/NCBI_hackathon.jpg)
-A random forest classifier will be used to elucidate which kind of assembly errors are detected by the MASQ pipeline.
+A random forest classifier will be used to elucidate the type of each assembly error that is detected by the MASQ pipeline.

+Visualization of the detected assembly errors will be carried out through IGV.
 ## Key Results
 This will be updated after project completion.